ballerina-platform/ballerina-dev-website/learn/references/java-interoperability/ballerina-ffi.md

 }
 ```
 ### Java Checked Exceptions
-Let’s see how you can call a Java method that throws a checked exception.
+Below, you can see how to call a Java method that throws a checked exception.
 As illustrated in the following example, the corresponding Ballerina function should have the `error` type as part of its return type.

 The `java.util.zip.ZipFile` class is used to read entries in a ZIP file.
 There are many constructors in this class.
 Here, the constructor that takes the file name as an argument is used.